radistmorse/rhythmbox-vk/README.md

 --------------
 - cd ~/.local/share/rhythmbox/plugins
 - git clone https://github.com/radistmorse/rhythmbox-vk.git vk
+- In rhythmbox go to menu->mudules
 - Switch the plugin on.
 - Press "configure" and login to your VK account.
-Allow the plugin to access the musick.
+Allow the plugin to access the music.
-- Close the config window manually.

 USAGE:
 --------------